Top UK banking apprenticeships

 How do I become a banking apprentice?

-In terms of entry requirements, Barclays asks for three A-levels (or equivalent) for entry onto its higher apprenticeship in operations, while Santander expects GCSEs at grades 4-7 in maths and English, plus at least 104 UCAS points.
+In terms of entry requirements, Barclays asks for three A-levels at BCC (or equivalent) for entry onto its higher apprenticeship in operations, while Santander expects GCSEs at grades 4-7 in maths and English, plus at least 96 UCAS points to join its banking programme.

 After you've applied online, the application process will typically involve assessment centres and interviews.